AEK Larnaca FC: 2000s

 For three seasons in a row, 1999–00, 2000–01 and 2001–02, AEK finished in 7th place.
 In the 1999–00 season they reached the Cypriot Cup semi-finals, and in the 2002–03 season they finished in 8th place.

 The 2003–04 season was very important for the history of the team, as they managed to win their first trophy.
 Although they finished 9th in the league, they reached the final of the Cup, where they beat AEL Limassol at the GSP stadium with a score of 2–1.
-Winning the cup gave AEK the opportunity to participate European football for the second time, in the 2004–05 UEFA Cup, where they faced faced Maccabi Petah Tikva in the second qualifying round of the competition.
+Winning the cup gave AEK the opportunity to participate European football for the second time, in the 2004–05 UEFA Cup, where they faced Maccabi Petah Tikva in the second qualifying round of the competition.
 The first match took place on 12 August 2004 at the GSP stadium where AEK won 3–0.
 However, in the rematch in Israel, AEK lost 4–0 and was eliminated from the tournament.

 In 2004, as cup winners, AEK faced league champions APOEL for the Cypriot Super Cup.
 AEK lost 5–4 after extra time.
 In the 2004–05 season AEK finished in 9th place, just three points clear of relegation.
 The following season they finished 8th.
 In the 2005–06 Cypriot Cup, AEK reached the final against APOEL.
 The final took place at AEK's home ground, the GSZ Stadium, however, they failed to win the trophy, being defeated 3–2 after extra time.

 In the 2006–07 season, AEK finished in 7th place and reached the semi-finals of the 2006–07 Cypriot Cup.
 In the 2007–08 season, AEK finished 4th in the league.
 AEK's worst league finish came in the 2008–09 season where they placed 13th and were relegated to the Second Division, for the first time in the club's history.